john-t-young/Inherent-Org-Hierarchy-Analysis/README.md

 9. Required.Attendees -- Vector is not fully populated.
 There are 148,305 empty cells.  **Is this a valid outcome?**
 10. Optional.Attendees -- Vector is not fully populated but this is an optional field.

-____

 #### Action Items -- Mandatory
 1. Debug and finalize NA identification code.
-Current `sapply(mydata, function(y) sum(length(which(is.na(y)))))` isn't catching the NAs I verified again via `grep`.
-I'm investigating further and should have an answer by tomorrow.
 I have a couple hunches related to csv ingestion and data structure that may be causing this bad summary.
+UPDATE -- This was related to the csv ingestion code and by including na.strings = "" parameter, we're able to find every single null record.

 2. Finalize script that identifies common attendees relative to a User-Organizer Pair.
 This will help us test one of the primary hypothesis that meetings are generally called for core groups with flex/optional attendees.
 3. Finalize script that identifies common date-time combinations with duration.
 This will be a secondary verification of the prior hypothesis.